 Mackay and Gibson discovered there was room in the market for projects aimed at children; Mackay would direct most of them.
 The majority were dramas, but some were documentaries.
 They were rarely child's play to make: aside from the complications of directing younger actors, short film Blackhearted Barney Blackfoot (1980) contained no dialogue, while the sets for fantasy series Cuckoo Land (one of many projects involving late author Margaret Mahy) were almost entirely miniatures.
-Mackay also made one-off children's tales The Monster's Christmas (starring boiling mud pools and a cast of courageous girl plus friendly creatures), and the Alun Bollinger-shot Nearly No Christmas.
+Mackay also made one-off children's tales The Monster's Christmas (starring a courageous girl plus oversize creatures), and the Alun Bollinger-shot Nearly No Christmas.

 Mackay has also directed a broad range of material for adults, from detective series (Duggan) to episodes of the offbeat Insiders Guide to Happiness and its prequel, and docu-drama Clare (2000).
 Starring Robyn Malcolm in the title role, the Clare tele-movie was based on Clare Matheson book Fate Cries Enough, in which Matheson related her own experience of the unfortunate experiment at National Women's Hospital.